kubernetes/kubernetes/docs/authentication.md

 ## Plugin Development

-We plan for the Kubernetes API server to issue tokens after the user has been (re)authenticated by a *bedrock* authentication provider external to Kubernetes.
-We plan to make it easy to develop modules that interface between kubernetes and a bedrock authentication provider (e.g. github.com, google.com, enterprise directory, kerberos, etc.)
+We plan for the LMKTFY API server to issue tokens after the user has been (re)authenticated by a *bedrock* authentication provider external to LMKTFY.
+We plan to make it easy to develop modules that interface between lmktfy and a bedrock authentication provider (e.g. github.com, google.com, enterprise directory, kerberos, etc.)